 6. Provide feedback

 Feedback after a job is done is a good opportunity to either praise for a job well done or offer constructive criticism on areas of improvement.
 It is said that feedback is a two-way street.
-Though it is the main obligation for the company or agency to give out, it is also the responsibility of the brand ambassadors.
-By providing feedback after the shift is done, you can find ways to continuously improve any work that may be completed together in the future but also give the brand ambassadors praise or feedback to grow from on a professional level.
+Though it is the main obligation of the company or agency to give out, it is also the responsibility of the brand ambassadors.
+By providing feedback after the shift is done, you can find ways to continuously improve any work that may be completed together in the future but also give the brand ambassadors praise or feedback to grow on a professional level.
 If the person does their job well, tell them.
 If not, tell them too as this will help them improve next time.

 We guarantee following these 6 steps will have an enormous impact on the success of your campaign.

 Do you need to hire some Brand Ambassadors?